Lady Claps Back By ‘Fat-Shaming’ Snarky British Roommate Due To Her Endless Jabs At Americans

 “Your roommate may never even notice.
 But I bet it will make you smile every single time she calls or texts you.”

 The reaction of the American woman can be understood through the lens of defensive mechanisms.
-Psychologists have noted that individuals often react to perceived threats—such as body shaming—by deploying defense mechanisms like projection or displacement.
+Individuals often react to perceived threats—such as body shaming—by deploying defense mechanisms like projection or displacement.
 In this case, the woman’s 'fat-shaming' response may have been a way to deflect attention from her own insecurities.

 Research shows that addressing underlying insecurities can lead to healthier coping strategies and reduce conflicts.